IFAN's Cash First Project

 IFAN's Cash First Project involves helping people access any existing financial entitlements through advice and support as an alternative to emergency food aid principally through the co-development and circulation of cash first referral leaflets.
 We are collaborating on this work with IFAN member organisations and other key stakeholders in local authorities in Scotland and England.

-Cash first referral leaflets are now available in Aberdeen, Argyll and Bute, Clackmannanshire, East Lothian, Edinburgh, Falkirk, Fife, Highland, North Ayrshire, Perth and Kinross, West Dunbartonshire and West Lothian.
-We are currently co-developing cash first referral leaflets in Glasgow and Stirling.
-In England, work is underway in Brent, Cornwall, Enfield, Huntingdonshire, Lewisham, Lincoln, Reading and Sheffield.
+Cash first referral leaflets are now available in Aberdeen, Argyll and Bute, Clackmannanshire, East Lothian, Edinburgh, Falkirk, Fife, Highland, North Ayrshire, Perth and Kinross, West Dunbartonshire, West Lothian and Glasgow.
+You can watch a recording of the launch event for the Glasgow leaflet here.
+We are currently co-developing a cash first referral leaflet for Stirling, and in England work is underway in Brent, Cornwall, Enfield, Huntingdonshire, Lewisham, Lincolnshire, Reading and Sheffield.

 Cash First Project Briefings